 Recent lecture at Princeton University: “Wisdom or deeds?
 Qohelet’s Voice and Solomon’s Annals.”
 Legendary Characters: Attribution and Personhood in Ancient Judaism.
 Program in Judaic Studies, Princeton University.
 April 29, 2019.

 Recent lecture at Yale University: “In the Eye of the Beholder: Failing Bodies in Biblical Prophecy and Wisdom.”
 Ekphrasis and the Visual Imagination in Antiquity.
 Yale University.
 May 6, 2019.

 Recent lecture at New York University: “Orality, Memory, and the Voice in the Ancient Mediterranean and Near East.”
 Memory and Forgetting: Theorizing from the Late Antique and Medieval Near East.
 New York University.
 May 8, 2019.

-Upcoming keynote lecture at Authoritative Texts and Their Reception (ATTR) Research Seminar: Orality, Textuality, and Tradition, Research Council of Norway, Tromsø: “The Displaced Voice: Modern Questions of Orality and Ancient Problems of Speech Quotation.”
+Recent keynote lecture at Authoritative Texts and Their Reception (ATTR) Research Seminar: Orality, Textuality, and Tradition, Research Council of Norway, Tromsø: “The Displaced Voice: Modern Questions of Orality and Ancient Problems of Speech Quotation.”
 June 4, 2019.

 Upcoming lecture at International Meeting of the Society of Biblical Literature, Pontifical Biblical Institute, Rome: Poetic Bodies: How Beauty and Success take Poetic Form in Biblical Literature,” in Stylistics in the Hebrew Bible.
 July, 2019.